 All capital assets, including intangible assets, are valued at historical cost or estimated historical cost if actual historical cost is not available.
-Contributed capital assets are valued at their estimated fair value on the date contributed.
+Donated capital assets, donated works of art and similar items, and capital assets received in a service concession arrangement are valued at their acquisition value.
 The City defines capital assets as assets with an initial individual cost of more than \$100,000 for land and infrastructure, \$25,000 for buildings and improvements other than buildings, and \$5,000 for others, and an estimated useful life in excess of two years.